Vivsquared/QTM-347-Final-Project/README.md

 <br> Clustering MSE: 0.090

 ## 5. Discussion
-Our study achieved high accuracy in tumor type prediction.
+Our study achieved high accuracy in tumor-type prediction.
 Using the same dataset, a previous approach combined with an image-based dataset achieved a 75.52% accuracy rate without data filtering (Tan, 2020).
 In contrast, all methods in our study maintained accuracy rates above 90%.
 Both studies used 10-fold cross-validation, with the decision tree approach showing similarities.
 The accuracy discrepancy can be attributed to differences in predictor selection and the integration of imaging data in the Southern University of Science and Technology study.
-Tan's approach on accuracy based on the ratio of true and false positives, similar from our MSE-based calculation.
+Tan's approach to accuracy is based on the ratio of true and false positives, similar to our misclassification-based calculation.
 Given that Tan’s coevolutionary neural network reached 88% accuracy before filtering the data, and considering the efficacy of resample filtering in enhancing accuracy in Tan’s study, these strategies could further improve our research.

 ## 6. Conclusion
 Our study leverages Wisconsin’s open dataset on breast cancer, exploring a combination of clustering and classification methods alongside subset selection for predictor determination — an approach not previously undertaken.
 Focused on selecting effective variables for accurate tumor type prediction, the study signifies a milestone in breast cancer risk assessment and diagnostic speed enhancement.
-It involved two researchers: Researcher 1 handled subset selection and clustering, while Researcher 2 focused on the machine learning approach and cross-validation, and both researcher consistantly aims to enhance the accuracy of the prediction.
+It involved two researchers: Researcher 1 handled subset selection and clustering, while Researcher 2 focused on the machine learning approach and cross-validation, and both researchers consistently aimed to enhance the accuracy of the prediction.
 The study's success in predicting tumor type underscores its potential impact on breast cancer diagnostics.

 ## 7. References
 Bursac Z, Gauss CH, Williams DK, Hosmer DW.
 Purposeful selection of variables in logistic regression.
 Source Code Biol Med.
 2008 Dec 16;3:17. doi: 10.1186/1751-0473-3-17.
 PMID: 19087314; PMCID: PMC2633005.